dTelecom/conference-example/README.md

 Try it for free at https://dmeet.org

+An open source video conferencing application built on dTelecom components and decentralized servers.

 ## Deploying

 This demo is a Next.js app.
 You can deploy to your Vercel account with one click: